-- (v) No person shall be permitted to be in more than one group constituting a Nominating Shareholder, and if any person appears as a member of more than one group, then it shall be deemed to be a member of the group that has the largest amount of shares of common stock of the Corporation disclosed as owned in the Nomination Notice. - (d) Nomination Notice.
+(v) No person shall be permitted to be in more than one group constituting a Nominating Shareholder, and if any person appears as a member of more than one group, then it shall be deemed to be a member of the group that has the largest amount of shares of common stock of the Corporation disclosed as owned in the Nomination Notice.

+(d) Nomination Notice.
 To nominate a Nominee for purposes of this Section 2.13, the Nominating Shareholder must have given timely notice thereof in writing to the Secretary of the Corporation.
-To be timely, a Nominating Shareholder's notice shall be received by the Secretary at the principal offices of the Corporation not less than 120 days nor more than 150 days prior to the first annual anniversary of the date set forth in the Corporation's proxy statement for the immediately preceding annual meeting as the date on which the Corporation first made available to its shareholders definitive proxy materials for the immediately preceding annual meeting; provided, however, that if the date for which the annual meeting is called is more than thirty days before or more than thirty days after the first annual anniversary of the close of business on the date that is 180 days prior to the date of such annual meeting or the tenth day following the day on which public announcement of such annual meeting is first made.
-In no event shall any adjournment or postponement of any annual meeting or the announcement thereof commence a new time period for the giving of a Nomination Notice.
-To be in proper form, a Nomination Shareholder's notice to the Secretary of the Corporation for purposes of this Section 2.13 shall include all of the following information and documents (collectively, the "Nomination Notice"): - (i) A Schedule 14N (or any successor form) relating to the Nominee, completed and filed with the Securities and Exchange Commission by the Nominating Shareholder as applicable, in accordance with Securities and Exchange Commission rules;
+To be timely, a Nominating Shareholder's notice shall be received by the Secretary at the principal offices of the Corporation not less than 120 days nor more than 150 days prior to the first annual anniversary of the date set forth in the Corporation's proxy statement for the immediately preceding annual meeting as the date on which the Corporation first made available to its shareholders definitive proxy materials for the immediately preceding annual meeting; provided, however, that if the date for which the annual meeting is called is more than thirty days before or more than thirty days after the first annual anniversary of the immediately preceding annual meeting, then notice by the Nominating Shareholder to be timely must be received by the Secretary of the Corporation by the later of the close of business on the date that is 180 days prior to the date of any annual meeting or the tenth day following the day on which public announcement of such annual meeting is first made.
+In no event shall any adjournment or postponement of any annual meeting or the corporation for purposes of this Section 2.13 shall include all of the following information and documents (collectively, the "Nomination Notice"):

+(i) A Schedule 14N (or any successor form) relating to the Nominee, completed and filed with the Securities and Exchange Commission by the Nominating Shareholder as applicable, in accordance with Securities and Exchange Commission rules;